 Who teaches LPO?

-Current and recently retired law enforcement and academic leaders vetted by IACP and evaluated every week in the classroom.
+Current and recently retired law enforcement, public safety, and military leaders vetted by IACP and evaluated every week in the classroom.
 These individuals are police Chiefs, Deputy Chiefs, Captains, Lieutenants, and Sergeants who meet the quality standards established by IACP.
-For a list of IACP certified LPO℠ National and Master Instructors, click here.
+For a list of IACP certified LPO National and Master Instructors, click here.

-What is the cost for an LPO course?
+What is the cost for a LPO course?

 Typical cost is about $415 per student, per week for tuition.
 This price varies with each location, as the price is determined by the actual expenses (GSA lodging and meal per diem for the host location, actual airfare costs, etc.) of bringing our instructors to the host location; there is no “set” student tuition price.